annadelahsiao/annadelahsiao/README.md

 ### Hi there 👋

-Anna specializes in crafting complex designs, prototyping, and usability testing.
+Anna is a product designer who specializes in crafting complex designs, prototyping, and usability testing.

 <!--